akeneo/pim-docs/reference/teamwork_assistant/project_creation.rst

 Project Format
 ______________

-Once normalized a project looks like this:
+Once normalized, a project looks like this:

 .. code-block:: php